 "Salazar!"
 Godric commanded, as he turned to face his friend, "Take the girl, we'll speak to the king about her.
 Thank you for informing us, Lady Shaw.
 You may return back to your home in peace."

 Longing to argue back at the brat, Juanita bit her bottom lip as she grudgingly released the girl to Salazar.
 Helga was a complete mess.
 She had bruises all over her body, her hair was sticking up in every direction imaginable, plus she was dirty from head to toe.
 None of that really bothered Godric, the only thing that really ticked him off was the marks she had around her wrists and ankles from the ropes that tied her, as well as the dry blood that was under her red nose.
-The girl's blue eyes were completely blood shot from all the crying she must have done during her travel to the castle, and at one point, Godric actually thinks the poor girl peed herself.
-He felt sympathy for the poor girl.
+The girl's blue eyes were completely blood shot from all the crying she must have done during her travel to the castle, and at one point, Godric actually thought the poor girl peed herself.
+He felt sympathy for her.
 He knew first-hand how she felt and hearing an older woman, who seemed roughly around his mother's age claim, she is a witch was ridiculous.
 Nevertheless, Godric never allowed his expression to waver as he turned his horse away from the crowd and started to ride.
 Without question, Salazar followed quickly behind with the girl sitting behind him.
 Despite not wanting to be on the horse, Helga gripped Salazar's waist desperately as her eyes began to water up once again.
 She had a feeling this was going to be her last ride before being sentenced to death.